orix-software/orix-software.github.io/docs/kernel/primitives/xopen.md

     .asciiz "myfile"
 ```

-!!! tip "See [fopen](../../../developper_manual/orixsdk) macro from orix-sdk to use it "
+!!! tip "See [fopen](../../../developer_manual/orixsdk/fopen) macro from orix-sdk to use it"

 !!! fail "XOPEN does not manage './' or '../' calls"